No doubt, Typeform is a great tool for creating engaging and highly customized surveys.

 - Multiple integrations to connect your forms or surveys with third-party applications

 - 10+ field types to ask all the questions you’ll need.

 - Individual responses and notifications through Google Sheets

 - Its auto-suggestion feature due to Google’s machine learning capabilities is out of the box.

 - Collaboration and interactive forms with logic and branching

-All you need is a free Google account to access all features of Google Forms.
+All you need is a free Google account to access all the features of Google Forms.

 Whereas, forms as a part of Gsuite for businesses, comes at $6 per user per month.
 However, there is no difference between Google Form’s features based on your Gsuite subscription.